arcorium/nourton/Readme.md

 > ./nourton-client [--ip xx.xx.xx.xx] [--port xxxx] [--dir ./files]
 ```

-if one of argument is not defined, it will use the default value like on the server. you can see the default value by:
+If one of argument is not defined, it will use the default value like on the server. you can see the default value by:

 ```cmd
 > ./nourton-client --help